Emergency Foodbank feeding plan coming together for big disasters

 SANTA BARBARA, Calif. - An emergency disaster feeding plan is in the works in Santa Barbara County.

-The Foodbank of Santa Barbara County has revealed the dire need to find a solution.
+The Foodbank of Santa Barbara County has revealed a dire need to find a solution.

 Many groups countywide have come together to see what's in place, what needs to be expanded, and what collaborations can be made.

-A key component to the plan is to use existing locations such as the Franklin health care center and the neighbothood center right next door.
+A key component to the plan is to use existing locations such as the Franklin Health Care Center and the neighborhood center right next door.
 They are vital on the Eastside of Santa Barbara and for residents on the lower Riviera.
 They are also linked to a school which makes it a hub for resources and food distribution.

 Flexibility will help tremendously depending on the incident.

-Swardenski said, "every disaster is unique and we can't always identify ahead of time which shelters are going to be open or what sites are going to be available to provide meals or food box distribution."
+"Every disaster is unique, and we can't always identify ahead of time which shelters are going to be open or what sites are going to be available to provide meals or food box distribution," Swardenski said.

 Aside from fires and floods, the impact of a major earthquake is the scenario that would likely cut off the freeway routes and with it the food supply.